bltlab/seqscore/README.md

 , O
 Pennsylvania B-LOC
 .
 O

 ```

-If we want to apply the discard repair method, we can run `seqscore repair --labels BIO --repair-method discard samples/invalid.bio samples/invalid_repair_discard.bio` and the output is the file [samples/invalid_repair_discard.bio](samples/invalid_repair_discard.bio):
+If we want to apply the discard repair method, we can run
+`seqscore repair --labels BIO --repair-method discard samples/invalid.bio samples/invalid_repair_discard.bio`
+and the output will be written to [samples/invalid_repair_discard.bio](samples/invalid_repair_discard.bio):
 ```
 This O
 is O